Diegoprofeta/adns/readme.md

 ## Overview

-ADNS combines a feature-rich Private DNS client with a native NextDNS integration, giving you full control over your device's DNS settings and your NextDNS account.
+ADNS combines a feature-rich Private DNS client for Android with a native NextDNS integration, giving you full control over your device's DNS settings and your NextDNS account.

 Currently in Beta.
 Download it from [GitHub Releases](https://github.com/eyalm2000/adns/releases) or [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/com.eyalm.adns).